 While it can be useful in the treatment of indigestion and IBS, people with gastro-esophageal reflux disease (GERD) should avoid peppermint oil and other forms of the herb as its relaxant effect may increase their symptoms.

 Pregnant women, very young children and people with heart disease or ulcers are also advised to avoid peppermint oil.
-Consult a knowledgeable health care professional if you are unsure of whether you should take peppermint for digestion or flatulence.
+Consult a knowledgeable healthcare professional if you are unsure of whether you should take peppermint for digestion or flatulence.

 Peppermint and Stress